 The earliest walking photos reminded me of the time she spent with me not only in mastering the physical aspect of walking but also instilling curiosity.
 This she did by reading to me, everything she could muster, Soon after she led me to The Book of Knowledge.
 Therein devoured as many astronomy articles as I could.
 It was an inestimable contribution to my future education and set me on the course to independent learning.

-- An early culmination of her efforts resulted in me winning the top Science Fair prize at Pace High.
-Above with my proud physics teacher, Mr. Webb, and below that an image from a piece done in The Miami Herald on my project.
+- An early culmination of her efforts resulted in me winning the top Science Fair prize at Pace High: Below, my project visible in this piece done in The Miami Herald.

 Flush with enough cash, I left the oil co. in 1969 and completed my degree in astronomy with a minor in mathematics.
 The photo shows my proud mom with me outside the Beta dorm at the Univ. of South Florida.
 Then four years serving in Peace Corps followed by my wedding to Janice, and the image below shows the two of us standing with mom and dad near the main table at the reception

 The talk of everyone at the wedding reception was how mom - unable to control the mother in her- patted my hair (she sat in the church row behind us) to help eliminate some wild strands.
 After the wedding we got to show her and dad some of the island, before we went on our honeymoon.

 They got to see much more of Barbados when they returned in December, 1988 - even going to Harrison Cave,

 and Mom learning to surf while we stayed at a Bathsheba beach house..